 Mesothelioma has a long latency period, typically occurring 20 to 50 years after asbestos exposure.
 The median age at diagnosis in Minnesota is 72 for both males and females, while the age range is from 26 to 97.
 Mesothelioma rates in Minnesota are over four-fold higher in males than females, reflecting differences in past employment in industries and occupations with asbestos exposure.
 Family members of asbestos-exposed workers may be exposed through clothing or footwear contaminated with asbestos fibers.

 Concerns about mesothelioma risk in Minnesota have primarily focused on several industries and communities in northeastern (NE) Minnesota.
 A two-fold excess of mesothelioma among males in that region (seven-county “Arrowhead” region) was identified in a 1997 analysis of cancer rates and trends.
-Three of the NE counties (Koochiching, Carlton, and St. Louis) rank among the highest 50 counties in the U.S. for mesothelioma mortality rates for 2000-2004.
+Two of the NE counties are among the highest 25 counties in the U.S. for mesothelioma mortality rates for 2000-2009.
+Carlton County ranks 3rd highest with an age-adjusted annual rate of 55.1 deaths per million population while St. Louis County ranks 21st with a rate of 25.1 deaths per million.
+The U.S. average during that period was 11.1 mesothelioma deaths per million.
 Subsequent analyses and record-linkage studies using existing employee records identified mesothelioma cases among employees of two large NE industries: the Minnesota taconite (iron ore) mining industry and a ceiling-tile manufacturing plant that used asbestos as a component of the tiles.
 Those studies and reports can be found on the Reports page under Respiratory Disease at this web site.
 State-funded studies of mesothelioma and other health outcomes among Minnesota taconite miners have been underway since 2007 by the University of Minnesota School of Public Health and preliminary results were announced in April 2013.
 Information about that investigation can be found at the Minnesota Taconite Workers Health Study page.

 Mesothelioma Rates and Trends